-Hours/Week Semester Hours Lab Clin./Wk.
+Hours/Week Semester Hours Class Lab Cl in./Wk.]
 Exp.
-Credit PHI-240 Introduction to Ethics 3 3

-This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
-Emphasis is placed on moral theories such as consequentialism, deontology, and virtue ethics.
-Upon completion, students should be able to apply various ethical theories to moral issues such as abortion, capital punishment, poverty, war, terrorism, the treatment of animals, and issues arising from new technologies.
-This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
-This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
-State prerequisite: Take ENG-111.
-(FA and SP).
+Credit PHI-240 Introduction to Ethics 3 0 0 3 This course introduces theories about the nature and foundation ations of n noral judg gments ai nd applications to contemporary moral issues.
+Emphasis is placed on moral the ories such as conse quentiali sm, deontology, and virtue ethics.
+Upon completion, students should be able e to apply various e thical th eories to moral issues such as abortion, capital punishment, poverty, war, te rrorism, th ne treatme ent of an imals, and issues arising from new technologies.
+This course has been ap 0 education course in Humanities/Fine Arts.
+This course has been a general education course in Humanities/Fine Arts.
+State prer equisite: ' Take EN G-111. ((FA and SP).
 National ID (CIP) 38.0101.

-- 1. Engage in critical thinking about moral issues. - 2.
-Identify, reconstruct and evaluate ethical arguments. - 3.
-Analyze key ethical concepts. - 4.
-Demonstrate understanding of major views in moral philosophy and how they relate to contemporary ethical and social issues.

-This is a Universal General Education Transfer Component (UGETC) course.
-[SBCC/BOG 02/21/14]

-■ PHO - Photography
+Competencies 1.
+Engage in critical thinking about moral issues.
+2. Identify, reconstruct and evaluate ethical arguments.
+3. Analyze key ethical concepts.
+4. Demonstrate understanding of major views in moral philo osophy and d how the ey relate to contemporary ethical and social issues.
+This is a Universal General Education Transfer Component (UGEIC) course.
+[SBCC/ BOG 02/21/14] PHO - Photography 3 6 0 5 PHO-110 Fund of Photography 0 Ũ • 9 This course covers the basic technical aspects of photograph ry, menual ng camer a control is, fight and